manikantaraju427/S3-Programmatic-access-with-AWS-CLI/README.md

 Once you have installed the AWS CLI, open a terminal and run the command aws configure to configure your account credentials.

-Enter your AWS Access Key ID and Secret Access Key and
+Enter your AWS Access Key ID and Secret Access Key

+and

 List s3 buckets using below command:

 ![Screenshot (380)](https://github.com/manikantaraju427/S3-Programmatic-access-with-AWS-CLI/assets/125948783/93a83807-7024-4a10-b63e-7b60ad4da31f)

+you can use the aws s3 cp command to copy the file from your S3 bucket to

+your EC2 instance and view content of file using cat command.